developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Airplane Option Disabled
-Controls whether the device can be put into 'airplane mode.'
-Depending on the device, this mode can disable Bluetooth, cellular, Wi-Fi and/or other wireless radios.
+Controls whether the device can be put into 'airplane mode' from the Power menu or Quick Settings bar.
+Depending on the device, airplane mode can disable Bluetooth, cellular, Wi-Fi and/or other wireless radios and features.
 EHS blocks airplane mode by default or if this tag is missing or left unspecified.
 Enter a value of 0 to permit the device to enter airplane mode.
+(Access to airplane mode from the Power menu might not be available on MC18, MC40 and MC92 devices running Android 4.4 KitKat).

 <b>Possible values</b>